 Since you can’t film an emotion, we discussed how we might shoot images that we hope will make people feel emotions.
 We played the song again, and talked about what images came to mind.

 A 14-year-old boy from New York raised his hand.
 “It made me think of my Grandfather, and how he was deported last month.”
 This is so far out of my personal experience that I would never have come up with it, but the class felt it, and that’s the image we started with to develop our video.
 The kids not only suggested the theme, they crewed the video and performed in it.

 We shot and edited the video from Tuesday to Saturday– 4 1/2 days.
 In the real world, I would have quoted a job like this as a couple weeks of prep, 2 12-hour shoot days (we shot it in 7 hours) plus a 3 week edit (our edit: 3 days.)
-Dp/editor Wes Diaz, our only other professional crew member, delivered it to the projection booth for the Saturday show with 20 minutes to spare.
+Dp/editor Wes Diaz, our only other professional crew member, delivered it to the projection booth for the Saturday show with 20 minutes to curtain.

 During the show, the entire camp sings a choral arrangement of “Don’t Give Up” live (arr. by Rob Goldman, who’s a genius at this sort of thing.)
 The video plays above them, on-screen in perfect sync.
 The audio you hear was recorded live during that performance.

 Once again I learned so much from teaching.

 Technical note: The video was performed and edited (as most music videos are) to a click-track, which is a rough track laid down for timing.
 The kids sang to the click track during shooting, and the editor edited to it.
 In live performance, the click track played in the ears of the conductor and the band’s rhythm section as a tempo reference.
 So the band synced to the track, the kids sang in sync to the band, which kept them in sync to the video, which was also synced to the track.
 You might call this “the transitive property of performance sync.”
 Make sense?